allure-framework/allure-js/packages/allure-jest/README.md

 ## Circus test runner (default for jest@^27)

-Currently we didn't have official solution for circus test runner.
+Currently, we don't have official solution for circus test runner.
 Consider using this [community plugin](https://github.com/ryparker/jest-circus-allure-environment) instead

 ## Jasmine test runner (default for jest@<27)